ResearchComputing/Documentation/docs/storage/petalibrary/petalibrary.md

 - Directly accessible (read+write) from Research Computing compute resources
 #### Archive
 - Appropriate for data that is infrequently accessed
-- Stores data on tapes in a robotic tape library, with all data written to at least two tapes
+- Stores data in a parity-protected RAID array, with the option to use tape storage in the future
+- a maximum of 10,000 objects may be stored per terabyte
 - Not accessible from Research Computing compute resources

 ## Performance
 PetaLibrary is a shared infrastructure and the instantaneous performance will vary depending on each individual workload and competing workloads from other clients.

-The PetaLibrary service is designed for file storage and retrieval, and is not an ideal backend for highly transactional workloads (e.g., relational databases).
+The PetaLibrary service is designed for file storage and retrieval, and is not an ideal service for highly transactional workloads (e.g., relational databases).

 ## More information